danherre/portfolioSite/README.md

 # Personal Website
-This is my personal website which I developed and deployed with a Bootstrap template from Colorlib.
-Access it at www.danielherrerias.com
+This site is now deprecated.
+To visit my 2024 updated website please visit